I created my first copywriting portfolio in less than 30 minutes. And I didn’t even have any copywriting experience.

 I did it in 30 minutes, made $340 in my first week, and went on to have a six-figure year not long after.

-The key is shifting your thinking from “I need a large and diverse portfolio to start making money as a copywriter” (you don’t) to what I call a Minimum Viable Portfolio (or MVP for short).
+The key is shifting your thinking from “I need a large and diverse portfolio to start making money as a copywriter” (you don’t) to making what I call a Minimum Viable Portfolio (or MVP for short).

 An MVP is the smallest possible copywriting sample you can offer that will get you paying copywriting work today, even (and especially) if you’re a total newbie.